Bazajee/toDo/README.md

+# Todo front

+React note app.
+CSS made with bootstrap.

 # React + Vite

+To test the application, register with a random e-mail address, then log in with this address.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.